ekliao/EricLiaoDigitalGarden/src/site/notes/Refocusing on Glossary Management.md

 date-created:: 2023-08-09
 # Barking up the wrong tree

-Yesterday, I focused all my energy on experimenting with creating a glossary management system using Supertags in Tana, the latest and greatest PKM that's all the range.
-I hit the wall very quickly.
+Yesterday, I focused all my energy on experimenting with creating a glossary management system using Supertags in Tana, the latest and greatest PKM that's all the rage.
+I hit the wall very quickly. ***Doing is believing.
 By actually doing it, I realized that Tana's template/database approach suffers these serious problems:

-- Slow entry
+- Cumbersome entry
 - Slow lookup
 - Unnecessary complexity
 - Questionable ability at best for bulk import (say, 1.2 million record)